 Training, qualifications & experience

-I have delivered counselling in several NHS settings including a depression and anxiety service, a specialist gender identity clinic, a psychological therapy service and in an Open Dialogue family therapy team, providing both short-term and long-term therapy.
+I have delivered counselling in several NHS settings including a depression and anxiety service, a specialist gender identity clinic, a psychological therapy service and in an Open Dialogue network (family) therapy team, providing both short-term and long-term therapy.
 The types of difficulties I have worked with have been wide-ranging and have included depression, anxiety, complex phobias, childhood sexual abuse, domestic violence, complex bereavement, sexuality and gender issues, substance misuse and recovery, self-harm, psychosis and eating disorders.

 Areas of counselling I deal with